-Compensatory mitigation is proposed through the purchase of offsite mitigation credits from the North Carolina Division of Mitigation Services (NCDMS), an in-leu fee program authorized to service the Site.
+Compensatory mitigation is proposed through the purchase of offsite mitigation credits from a mitigation bank authorized to service the Site.
 All impacts would be mitigated at a 2:1 ratio.
-The applicant proposes to mitigate the proposed unavoidable impacts by purchasing 2.44 riparian non-riverine wetland credits from NCDMS.
+The applicant proposes to mitigate the proposed unavoidable impacts by purchasing 0.816 riparian non-riverine wetland credits from the Cape Fear 02 Umbrella Mitigation Bank: Flat Rock Mitigation Site & Twin Burros Mitigation Site, sponsored by Wildlands Holdings VI, LLC.

+CULTURAL RESOURCES:

-CULTURAL RESOURCES: The Corps evaluated the undertaking pursuant to Section 106 of the National Historic Preservation Act (NHPA) utilizing its existing program-specific regulations and procedures along with 36 CFR Part 800.
-The Corps' programspecific procedures include 33 CFR 325, Appendix C, and revised interim guidance issued in 2005 and 2007, respectively.
-The District Engineer consulted district files and records and the latest published version of the National Register of Historic Places and initially determines that:
+The Corps evaluated the undertaking pursuant to Section 106 of the National Historic Preservation Act (NHPA) utilizing its existing program-specific regulations and procedures along with 36 CFR Part 800.
+The Corps' program-specific procedures include 33 CFR 325, Appendix C, and revised interim guidance issued in 2005 and 2007, respectively.
+The District Engineer consulted district files and records, including a letter to the applicant's agent from the North Carolina Department of Natural and Cultural Resources, State Historic Preservation Office dated July 10, 2023 (ER 23-1459), and the latest published version of the National Register of Historic Places and initially determines that: